mskim/rlayout/README.md

 	- should filter markdown file
 		- for control characters
 		- should break lines for first_line_head_indent to take effect
+	- Style
+		- merge with base
+		- make it yml
+	- when generating books
+		- open pdf files and update page number for the next chapter when not re-generating pdf files

+2013 11 28
+    - image handling
+	- bleeding
+	- caption
+	- composite_page

+2013 11 25
+	- ImageColumn

+2013 11 25
+	- Dropcap

 2013 11 24
 	- fix split